litentry/litentry-parachain/tee-worker/README.md

 This tee-worker is based on [Integritee](https://integritee.network)'s [worker](https://github.com/integritee-network/worker)

-The following is the original README from integritee-worker.
+The following is based on the original README from integritee-worker.

 If you think parachain-node launch too slowly, can use this branch: [litentry-runtime](https://github.com/litentry/integritee-node/tree/litentry-runtime) and need to use the following command to build